leighhalliday/savonrb.com/index.md

 Global configuration
 --------------------

-By default, Savon logs each SOAP request and response to STDOUT using a log level of :debug.
+By default, Savon logs each SOAP request and response to $stdout using a log level of :debug.

 {% highlight ruby %}
 Savon.configure do |config|